eepj/stm32-sht2x/README.md

 # SHT2x_for_STM32_HAL
-An STM32 HAL library written for the SHT2x temperature/humidity sensor series.
+An STM32 HAL library for the SHT2x temperature/humidity sensor series.
 Tested on an SHT20.

 ## To test
 * Minimal setup: